zocky/optant/README.md

-**Note:** If you want to display progress messages in your callback, it's probably best to print them to `stderr` using `process.stderr.write`, to avoid poluting the output of your script.
+**Note:** If you want to display progress messages in your callback, it's probably best to print them to `stderr` using `process.stderr.write`, to avoid polluting the output of your script.

-### ES6 destructuring and defaul values
+### ES6 destructuring and default values

 You can also take advantage of argument destructuring in ES6 to receive the arguments and the options as named variables, and provide them with default values.
 Consider the following script to appreciate the possibilities: